mikaelv/strucs/presentation.md

 * How can I define the common fields only once ?
 * Alternative: shapeless records
-* Strucs behaves like a HSet
+* a Struct behaves more like a HSet
 ---
 # Adding fields